 So brace yourself and expect declines periodically.
 Better yet, plan for them – what will you do when the market takes a nose dive?

-Although the market is stable now, here are four lessons that investors can walk away with from the most recent February 2018 market correction:
+Although the market is stable now (when writing this in 2018), here are four lessons that investors can walk away with from the most recent February 2018 market correction:

 - Avoid making financial decisions based on a bad day, week or month.